MEET OUR TEAM

 Maria Reynolds is a long-time member of Franklin Carmichael Art Group.
 As a child, she always had an interest in the Arts.
 Her interest continued in high school and university through studies in French and Italian language and history.
 After years of a career in education, Maria is excited by the opportunity to revisit this creative passion.
 She recently joined the Board of Directors and now serves as the Chair of Membership Committee.
 Maria brings a variety of experiences and skills to the role.
 She believes that engaging in the arts enhances one’s perception of the world.

 Nina Garofalo is an emerging arts leader and new media artist.
 A recent graduate from the University of Guelph-Humber, she holds a Bachelor of Arts Degree in Media Studies and a Diploma in Media Communications.
-Nina recently completed an internship with the Toronto Transit Commission (TTC) where she created and monitored their Social Media plans.
-Additionally, Nina developed, organized and maintained the TTC’s inaugural digital content calendar.
+Nina is currently a Digital Marketing Manager for SKY Wireless, a TELUS Authorized Dealer where she creates and monitors their digital marketing strategies.
 As the Chair of Marketing and Fundraising committees with Franklin Carmichael Art Group, she shares her expertise in Social Media, Web Development and Digital Communications.

 Mary Smith is a sixteen-year member of Franklin Carmichael Art Group, where she continues to paint in watercolour and socialize with fellow artists.
 While raising her daughters, she was Secretary of the School Parent Association and worked on fundraising initiatives.
 Mary later held the position of Secretary at Black Creek Pioneer Village and volunteered on the fundraising committee.
 For the last few years, Mary has served as Treasurer of FCAG’s Board of Directors.